-If a women is thirty or older and has chosen the man who will be the father of her children and plans to wait to start a family, the Fertility Profile wants the man to be checked.
+If a woman is thirty or older and have chosen the man who will be the father of her children and plans to wait to start a family, the Fertility Profile wants the man to be checked.

-If a women has a history of pelvic/abdominal infection (including chlamydia, gonorrhea, ruptured appendix) or even major pelvic/abdominal surgery it is worthwhile to find out if there is any blockage.
+If a woman has a history of pelvic/abdominal infection (including chlamydia, gonorrhea, ruptured appendix) or even major pelvic/abdominal surgery it is worthwhile to find out if there is any blockage.

 5) Hysterosalpingogram – a test that is done at a radiology center.
 A thin tube is placed into the uterine cavity and then dye is injected and spread of the dye is seen and recorded on x-ray.
 “Plumbing Issues” such as structural abnormalities and blockage of the fallopian tubes can be identified and a treatment planned for you.

 If your test results indicate that everything is normal, congratulations!
 You are likely to be fine if you wait a year or so to conceive.
 If you choose to delay further you may need to repeat some of the tests.